Congrats to Raffle Winners Josh Lay and Charlotte Albert!

 Background

-If you are new to Move the Gas Plant, please see the ABOUT US page, our RESOURCES page, and our NEWS page (Blog).
-On those pages, you will find out how we got here in response to Sandow Lakes Energy's surprise announcement in 2024 of its intention to construct a 1200 MW natural gas-powered power plant in the heart of the Blue community of northwest Lee County.
-(Photo at left is what SLE says the plant will look like.)This HOME page shows how many nearby residences are impacted.
+If you are new to Move the Gas Plant, please see the ABOUT US page, our RESOURCES page, and our NEWS page (Blog) to learn how we got here in response to Sandow Lakes Energy's surprise announcement in 2024 of its intention to construct a 1200 mega-watt (MW) natural gas-powered power plant in the heart of the Blue community of northwest Lee County.
+(Photo at left is what SLE says the plant will look like.)
+This HOME page shows how many nearby residences are impacted.
 The DONATE page explains our 501c3 status.
-Please be sure to read OUR CONCLUSIONS at the end of this section.
+The EVENTS page details our Aug.
+10 raffle.
+Please be sure to read OUR CONCLUSIONS at the end of this section, and SEE THE "NEWS" or RESOURCES" PAGES FOR OUR MOST RECENT BLOG POSTS.

 Thank You!